alteryx/react-comms/src/Docs/getting-started/usage.md

 ## Use the DesignerApi

-The single most important component in the UI-SDK is the Provider.
-It serves as the facilitator of communication between the Alteryx product you're building for and the custom application you've created.
-It accomplishes much of this under the hood, creating an easy experience for you to interface with.
-The provider requires only two props: a messageBroker and an object of your translated messages.
+The single most important component in the UI-SDK is the DesignerApi.
+It serves as the facilitator of communication between the Alteryx product you build for, and the custom app you create.
+The DesignerApi accomplishes much of this under the hood.
+The result is an easy experience for you to interface with.
+The DesignerApi requires only one prop: `messages`.
+The messages prop is an object that includes any internationalized messages that you expect your app to have access to.

 ## Messages

-In order to support internationalization, you'll pass a messages object containing your translated messages to your Provider.
-From there, you can use the FormattedMessage component provided by `react-intl` to handle toggling the message based on your locale.
-The locale itself is managed by the communication bridge between the Provider and the Alteryx Product your custom application lives within.
+To support internationalization, you need to pass a `messages` object to your DesignerApi.
+The `messages` object should contain your translated messages.

+From there, you can use the FormattedMessage component provided by `react-intl` to toggle the message based on your locale.
+The locale is managed by the communication bridge between the DesignerApi and the Alteryx product your custom app lives in.

 ``` jsx static
   import React from 'react'